Hi. It’s konkaz (@konkazuk) here.

 Well, let’s move on.

-“Have you got a habit of talking to yourself in your daily life?”
+“Have you got a habit of talking to yourself in your everyday life?”

-People with a certain age might say something short like…
+Those who have reached a certain age might utter something short like…

 (a typical Japanese [onomatopoeic?] expression which is often used by mature aged people when they try to move their tired body)

 but I don’t think most of us really talk to ourselves, generally.

 We would rather want to stay away from those who mutter something to themselves, wouldn’t we?